Introducton to Quantum Algorithms

 -

-Phase estimation: quantum phase estimation, classical spectral estimation, noisy spectral estimation.
+quantum phase estimation, classical spectral estimation, noisy spectral estimation.

 Course Materials